jchabloz/verisocks/README.md

 ## Requirements

-Let's try and draft some requirements for the desired solution I have in mind.
+Let's try and draft some requirements for the solution I have in mind.

 * It shall be possible to control the HDL simulator with Python, either interactively or with scripts.
 * It shall be possible to easily interface the HDL simulator with any higher level testing and/or automation frameworks (e.g. pytest, robot, etc.)
-* Defining tests (stimuli, configuration, etc.) should be done as much as possible from the chosen high-level framework, without requiring any tweaking of the HDL description.
+* Defining tests (stimuli, configuration, etc.) should be done as much as possible from the chosen high-level framework, without requiring (too many) tweaking of the HDL description.
 * Assessing test pass/fail criteria (assertions) shall be performed from the chosen high-level framework.